jannepetter/password_manager/README.md

 # password manager

 ## Ui
-A quick cookup with tkinter and tkinterbootstrap for UI demo.
+UI build with tkinter and ttkinterbootstrap
-Login is bypassed and only static data is currently shown.

 ## Database
 Done using sqlite.
 Uses AES 256 encryption and the data is always stored in there as encrypted.